Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation

 By utilizing the proposed domain-robust multi-resolution framework (HRDA), the DG/UDA performance further improves by +3.9/5.5 mIoU (see Tab.~\ref{tab:highlevel_ablation}).
 In the following, we provide an in-depth analysis of HRDA for UDA.

-\textbf{Influence of Resolution and Crop Size:} As underlying principle of HRDA, we analyze the influence of the resolution and crop size on UDA.
-The relative crop size $h / \frac{H_T}{s}$ is used to disentangle the crop size from the used image resolution.
-Fig.~\ref{fig:crop_resolution} shows that both an increased resolution and crop size improve the performance for UDA and supervised learning.
+\textbf{Influence of Resolution and Crop Size:} As underlying principle of HRDA, we analyze the influence of the resolution and crop size on UDA with a single-crop DAFormer model.
+Instead of the crop size in pixels, we use the relative crop size $h / \frac{H_T}{s}$ (with crop height $h$, original image height $H_T$, and downscale factor $s$) to describe how much content from the image is part of the crop independent of its resolution.
+When referring to small/large crops, we mean the rel. crop size and not the crop size in pixels.
+Fig.~\ref{fig:crop_resolution} shows that both an increased resolution and rel. crop size improve the performance for UDA and supervised learning.
 A large crop size is even more important for UDA than for supervised learning, i.e. a 4 times smaller LR crop reduces the performance by 39\% for UDA and by 14\% for supervised training.
 The larger crop provides more context clues and improves the performance of all classes, especially the ones that are difficult to adapt such as wall, fence, truck, bus, and train (cf. row 1 and 3 in Fig.~\ref{fig:crop_resolution_heatmap}), probably, as the relevant context clues are more domain-invariant~\cite{huang2020contextual, yang2021context}.
 A higher input resolution improves the UDA performance by a similar amount as it improves supervised learning.
 The improvement originates from a higher IoU for small classes such as pole, traffic light, traffic sign, person, motorbike, and bicycle, while some large classes such as road, sidewalk, and terrain have a decreased performance (cf. row 1 and 2 in Fig.~\ref{fig:crop_resolution_heatmap}).
 This supports that large objects are easier to adapt at LR while small objects are easier to adapt at HR, which can be exploited by the multi-resolution fusion of HRDA.